cspr-rad/kairos-spec/src/spec.typ

 == L2 server

-The L2 server will be ran on three powerful machines running NixOS, as mentioned before.
-The server code will be written in Rust, to assure performance and simplify interactions with Casper's L1.
-The database will be postgres, replicated over the three machines.

 // @Mark: Do we want to build the L2 server in Haskell or in Rust?
 // Pros:
 // - Easier to test, and better test tooling
 // - Clients can be generated from APIs such as Servant, ensuring correctness of server/client interactions